NETWAYS/advanced-puppet-training/testing/02_unit.md

     with_{attribute}
     without_{attribute}

-Validate thate resources have relationships set:
+Validate that resources have relationships set:

     @@@ Sh
     that_{relationship}